 - a summary of your basic argument

 - a brief literature review (What is the relevance of your work in relation to the academic studies already conducted and published in the field?)

-- a commentary on the basis research materials (the primary sources)
+- a commentary on the basic research materials (the primary sources)

 - a focused bibliography formatted according to The Chicago Manual of Style (Please list the most relevant journal articles and books surrounding your topic, in addition to a well-selected list of primary sources).

 The thesis student and faculty advisor will determine a structured timetable.
-The first chapter of the thesis is due to the thesis advisor on the last day of classes in the fall semester (December 11, 2019).
-Thesis advisors will evaluate the student's progress and recommend to the department chair if the student should be allowed to continue their thesis work no later than January 15, 2020.
-The student will be notified of the department's decision for them to continue their thesis work or not by the first day of classes in the spring semester (January 27, 2020).
+The first chapter of the thesis is normally due to the thesis advisor on the last day of classes in the fall semester, this year it is due on December 17, 2021.
+Thesis advisors will evaluate the student's progress and recommend to the department chair if the student should be allowed to continue their thesis work no later than February 4, 2022.
+The student will be notified of the department's decision for them to continue their thesis work by the first day of classes in the spring semester (February 7, 2022).
 Continuation into the second semester of thesis work does not guarantee that a student will receive departmental honors.

 Please review the college policy on Thesis Guidelines found on the Registrar's website.
-The deadline to submit your thesis to the Registrar is Tuesday, May 5, 2020.
+The deadline to submit your final thesis to the Black Studies Department and the Registrar is May 13, 2022.